Weighted Cycles on Weaves: Applications

 \begin{rmk} We will prove in the next section that in the case of Demazure weaves, Definitions \ref{defn: X-variables} and \ref{defn: A-variables} give the same cluster $\cX$- and $\cA$-variables as in \cite{CGGLSS}. \end{rmk}

 \begin{rmk} By Theorem \ref{thm: weighted cycle algebra is a torus}, the rank of the lattice of weighted cycles is precisely $m=\tau+r(\beta-1)$; thus, the linearly independent weighted cycles $\eta_1,\dots, \eta_m$ form a sublattice of finite index.
 If this sublattice is saturated, then we can express the weighted cycle representatives of Y-cycles as a linear combination of $\eta_1,\dots, \eta_m$, and thus giving a way to express any cluster $\cX$-variable $X_a=X_{\gamma_a}$ as a product of the cluster $\cA$-variables $A_1,\dots, A_m$, which must necessarily be $X_a=\prod_b A_b^{\epsilon_{ab}}$ due to the intersection pairing.
-This is equivalent to the cluster theoretical $p$-map. \end{rmk}
+This is equivalent to the cluster theoretical $p$-map\cite{FGensemble}. \end{rmk}

-\begin{rmk} The mutation of cluster $\mathcal{A}$-variables is compatible with the local mutation rule for weighted cycles described in Definition \ref{defn: mutation of weighted cycles}.
-Note that in Figure \ref{fig:merodromy mutation}, the intersection number between the weighted cycle and the weave edge in the left picture is $1$, and the intersection numbers in both of the right pictures are $1,-1,1$.
+\begin{rmk} The mutations of cluster $\mathcal{A}$-variables and cluster $\mathcal{X}$-variables are compatible with the local mutation rule for weighted cycles described in Definition \ref{defn: mutation of weighted cycles}.
+For example, note that in Figure \ref{fig:merodromy mutation}, the intersection number between the weighted cycle and the weave edge in the left picture is $1$, and the intersection numbers in both of the right pictures are $1,-1,1$.
 This coincides with the mutation formula of cluster $\mathcal{A}$-variables: